 What if I don't want my teachers to know who is enrolled in their class yet?

 Within the Job settings, navigate to Update Preferences.
-Here you see the Roster Updates section first, where you can deselect the "Add" and "Remove" checkboxes, allowing you to provision Classroom classes for your teachers without letting them, or your students, who who is in which class.
+Here you see the Roster Updates section first, where you can deselect the "Add" and "Remove" checkboxes, allowing you to provision Classroom classes for your teachers without letting them, or your students, know who is in which class.
 Just go back in to the job settings when you're ready to push the students out and reselect the Roster Updates, as shown below.